stevelab1/awesome-learning-resources/README.md

 YouTubeYouTube | Fireship
 10 React Hooks Explained // Plus Build your own from Scratch

-https://gist.github.com/jdtdesigns/936839ea2cea6b4d3193b520c750a09b Another Instructor has created a great React Resource for you all.
+https://gist.github.com/jdtdesigns/936839ea2cea6b4d3193b520c750a09b A great React Resource for you all.
 The instructor broke down each concept in React into singular videos, so you can jump into a particular concept that you may be struggling with, without having to watch an entire single course video.
 I think it's a great idea and I think getting another perspective on these topics is also a good idea.

 https://wasuradananjith.medium.com/testing-with-jest-and-enzyme-in-react-part-4-shallow-vs-mount-in-enzyme-d60cad73f85c shallow() vs mount()
 MediumMedium